aseveryn/NLPIR-2013/README.md

 Slides are under the **slides/** folder

+# Course projects

+All resources related to the course projects can be found under **course_projects/** folder.

+The folder **sts2012** contains a detailed readme (README.md) that explains how to run the baseline system step by step.

 # Lab01

 **NOTE**: if you import the project into Eclipse and you have JDK 6, you need to modify the classpath, since the project assumes you have JDK 7 installed.
 To change the JDK to ver.
 6 you need to go to project properties and change the preferred JRE to your system default.